zehrakanberoglu/DSA210-Term-Project/README.md

 The goal of this project is to explore relatioship between screen time and study efficiency.
 I want to determine and create a balance between device spending time and studying time.
 I will collect the screen time and study behaviour data manually.
 By analyzing this data, I hope to identify patterns that could help optimize study habits and manage digital distractions effectively.

 ## DATA SOURCE
-All sata was manually collected by me over a few weeks.
+All data was manually collected by me.
 I tracked:
--Daily phone screen time
+#Daily phone screen time
--Daily computer screen time
+#Daily computer screen time
 -Daily study time
 -Daily number of study
 -Number of time I checked my phone during study